mejasonatkinson/blog/content/posts/study-less-study-smart.md

 This implies that studying is the process, action or journey you take to learn.

-The rest of this blog post is going to be my notes on the lecture with my thoughts, where I feel required or think I can add value.
+The rest of this blog post is going to be my notes on the lecture with my thoughts where I feel required or think I can add value.